Complexity of Training ReLU Neural Network: Main Results

-The proof of Theorem~\ref{thm:nphard} is obtained by reducing the 2-Affine Separability Problem to the training problem of 2-ReLU NN.
-Details of this reduction and the proof is presented in Section~\ref{sec:nphard}.
-Corollary of Theorem above is as follows: \begin{corollary}Training problem of (2,j)-ReLU NN is NP hard, for all $j \ge 1$. \end{corollary}
+\begin{theorem} It is NP-hard to solve the training problem for 2-ReLU NN. \end{theorem} An immediate corollary of Theorem \ref{thm:nphard} is the following: \begin{corollary} Training problem of (2,j)-ReLU NN is NP hard, for all $j \ge 1$. \end{corollary} The proof of Theorem~\ref{thm:nphard} is obtained by reducing the 2-Hyperplane Separability Problem to the training problem of 2-ReLU NN.
+Details of this reduction and the proof of Theorem \ref{thm:nphard} and Corollary \ref{cor:nphard} are presented in Section~\ref{sec:nphard}.

+While this paper was in submission, two more studies \cite{manurangsi2018computational, dey2018approximation} considered the computational complexity of training a single ReLU node and proved that it is a NP-hard problem. \cite{manurangsi2018computational} also showed that it is NP-hard to train one hidden layer neural network with two nodes and ReLU activation at each node.
+This network basically removes the second layer ReLU activation and affine constant $w_0$ in \eqref{2relu_nn_def} so that neural network function of their case can be rewritten as $F(x) = w_1\relu{a_1(x)} + w_2\relu{a_2(x)}$.
+These are different network architectures and hence hardness of training any one of them does not necessarily imply hardness of training for remaining neural networks.

-\cite{megiddo88} shows that the separability with fixed number of hyperplanes (generalization of 2-affine separability problem) can be solved in polynomial-time in fixed dimension.
-Therefore 2-affine separability problem can be solved in polynomial time given dimension is constant.
+Megiddo \cite{megiddo88} shows that the separability with fixed number of hyperplanes (generalization of 2-hyperplane separability problem) can be solved in polynomial-time in fixed dimension.
+Therefore 2-hyperplane separability problem can be solved in polynomial time given dimension is constant.
 Based on the reduction used to prove Theorem~\ref{thm:nphard} , a natural question to ask is ``Can one solve the training problem of 2-ReLU NN problem in polynomial time under the same assumption?".
-We answer this question in the affirmative. \begin{theorem} Under the assumption that dimension of input, $d$, is a constant, there exist a poly(N) solution to the training problem of 2-ReLU neural network, where $N$ is number of data-points. \end{theorem} A proof of this Theorem is presented in Appendix~\ref{sec:poly1}.
-This theorem suggests that hardness of learning is due to high dimension and as long as $d$ is small, we can find reasonably good algorithms (for practical purposes) for large values of $N$.
+We answer this question in the affirmative. \begin{theorem} Under the assumption that the dimension of input, $d$ and the number of nodes in the first layer, $k$, are constant, then there exists a poly(N)-time solution to the training problem of k-ReLU neural network, where $N$ is the number of data-points. \end{theorem}